stephaniamatvei/ptr-project-0/README.md

 - [Installation](#installation)

 ## About
-This is the repo for laboratory work no.1 on Real-Time Programming university course
+This is the repo for project 0 on Real-Time Programming university course.
+It has the aim to explore Functional Programming and the Actor Model in Elixir language.

 ## Running
 *Note: the `$` in the paragraphs below denote a bash command in the terminal.
 If you are copying this code into your terminal, don’t copy the `$` or it won’t work.*